MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-and-ops/organization-administration/query-workflow-type.md

 ---

-# How to: Create a Query for a Workflow Type
+# How to create a query for a workflow type

-_**Applies To:** Microsoft Dynamics AX 2012 R3, Microsoft Dynamics AX 2012 R2, Microsoft Dynamics AX 2012 Feature Pack, Microsoft Dynamics AX 2012_

 Before you create a workflow type, you must first create a query that will access the table fields for the workflow document.
-The following procedure describes how to create a query that will be used by the workflow type.
+This topic describes how to create a query for a workflow type in Dynamics 365 for Finance and Operations.

 ### To create a query for a workflow type